nextgenusfs/funannotate/docs/predict.rst

     6. Generate an NCBI annotation table (.tbl format)
     7. Convert to GenBank format using tbl2asn
     8. Parse NCBI error reports and alert user to invalid gene models

+How are repeats used/dealt with:
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+Repetitive regions are parsed from the softmasked genome fasta file -- these data are then turned into a BED file.
+The softmasked genomes are then passed to the *ab initio* predictors Augustus and GeneMark which each have their internal ways of working with the data -- which according to the developers is preferential than hard masking the sequences.

+- `--soft_mask` option controls how GeneMark deals with repetitive regions.
+By default this set to `2000` which means that GeneMark skips prediction on repeat regions shorter than 2 kb.

+- `--repeats2evm` option passes the repeat GFF3 file to Evidence Modeler.
+This option is by default turned off this can too stringent for many fungal genomes that have high gene density.
+You might want to turn this option on for larger genomes or those that have a high repeat content.
+- `--repeat_filter` is an option that controls how funannotate filters out repetitive gene models.
+Default is to use both overlap and blast filtering -- overlap filtering uses the repeat BED file and drops gene models that are more than 90% contained within a repeat region while the blast filtering compares the amino acid sequences to a small database of known transposons.

 Explanation of inputs and options: